-Brian adds that the intention is also "to make an economy of resources financially attractive by progressively higher resource taxes".
-This too would squeeze profits because the progressively higher resource taxes would fall on existing profit-seeking private and state enterprises and so add to their costs, Industrial costs in Britain would thus rise above world levels. making British doods uncompetitive on world markets.
-A balance of payments crisis would develop, unemployment would go up and pro-capitalist opposition partles would exploit the situation to win elections.
-We've been here before and, every time, Labour governments who had wanted to increase taxes to pay for social reforme have retreated.
+Brian adds that the intention is also "to make an economy resources financially attractive by progressively higher resource taxes".
+This too would squeeze profits because the progressively higher resource taxes would fall existing profit-seeking private and state enterprises and so add to costs, Industrial costs in Britain would thus rise above world making British doods uncompetitive on world markets.
+A balance of payments crisis would develop, unemployment would go up and pro-capitalist opposition parties would exploit the situation to elections.
+We've been here before and. every time, governments who had wanted to increase taxes to pay for reforms have retreated.
 Not because they were weak-willed or traitors. but because it is the economic laws of capitalism that in the end bend governments to their will, not vice versa.

-The plain fact is that these laws cannot be gradually overcome within the system.
+The plain fact is that these laws cannot be gradually overcome within system.
 They can only be abolished by breaking decisively with it, more or less "overnight" as Brian puts it.
 This, however. presupposes widespread support and understanding for the abolition of capitalism - i.e. it can only be done democratically.
-And whilst I know public discussions lend to extravagence of themselves language, I rather resent Brian's use of "totalitarian" in relation to what I was advocating.
+And whilst I public discussions to extravagence of themselves language, I rather resent Brian's use of "totalitarian" in relation to what I was advocating.